-A lot of Dana Cropper’s work happens behind the scenes.
+A lot of the work Dana Cropper, MPA, does happens behind the scenes.
 As Director of the California Prevention Training Center, Dana leads an impressive team that helps healthcare professionals build capacity all over the country and the world.
 Just like the years of public health work that brought her here, she sees her behind-the-scenes work as a way of serving the community.

 Dana was inspired to go into the public health field when her uncle died of AIDS-related complications while she was in college.
 She started out as a disease intervention specialist, a professional who investigates and stops the spread of communicable disease.
 She calls these specialists the “foundation of public health.”
 Working to stop the spread of infections including STIs and HIV “has allowed me to really just honor my uncle in so many ways over the last two decades,” she says.